fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 #### Workflow - regular operation

-The following diagram illustrates the regular creation of a receipt with fiskaltrust.Service in accordance with the Austrian law.
+The following diagram illustrates the regular creation of a receipt with fiskaltrust.Middleware in accordance with the Austrian law.

 ![](./images/13.png)